 "I was on the verge of a breakdown, and my family life was almost in crisis.
-I contacted the Carers NI Adviceline and you gave me vital information that empowered me to challenge and win my case with my Trust."
+I contacted the Carers UK Helpline and you gave me vital information that empowered me to challenge and win my case with my council."